wajra/wajra.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Global Biogeography.
-Fisheries.
-Data
+subtitle: Using Data to Gain Insights Into Global Biogeography and Fisheries Management

 profile:
   align: right